 It may help reduce cramps when you are menstruating.
 Chamomile tea is full of anti-inflammatory substances that inhibit prostaglandins.
 Prostaglandins in the bloodstream are responsible for nausea, vomiting, diarrhea, and headaches during the menstrual period.

 Yes, you can get rid of cramps easily with the help of a heating pad.
-Try starting with five minutes of heat therapy two times per day or when the pain is really annoying.
+Try starting with five minutes of heat therapy two times per day or when the pain is annoying.
 It will help you feel better and cope with cramps.
 Moreover, if you suffer from back, neck, or other pains, it will greatly help.

 It’s hard to believe, but it works.
 Exercise releases brain chemicals called endorphins that make you feel good.
 So take a walk, jump on the treadmill, or go for a swim!

 Massage with essential oils is another home remedy to get rid of cramps.
 Recent studies found that women who massaged their lower abdomen with essential oils noticed less pain and shorter duration of pain, compared with those who used a cream containing a synthetic fragrance.
 You can purchase scented massage oil or make your own.
-The best essential oil for such purposes are lavender, clary sage, and marjoram.
+The best essential oil for such purposes is lavender, clary sage, and marjoram.

 It is really helpful, everyone should try it.
 Touching key places on your belly, back, and feet can increase blood flow.
 Moreover, acupressure releases endorphins to soothe your body and mind for a little while.
 So, where is the spot that helps to get rid of the pain?
 It is in the fleshy part between your thumb and index finger.
 Applying pressure to this spot relieves aches and pain.